 - Participatory research: promoting positive changes for health through the power of collaborative learninge learning

-Professor Tina Cook, Liverpool Hope University, UK (permission being sought to upload presentation)
+Professor Tina Cook, Liverpool Hope University, UK

 - Join the dots - Why connections are the key